pierrefourgeaud/CodeHero/README.md

 * Integrate a physics engine
 * Add support for Audio
 * Particle system
+* Add networking
 * Scripting (Lua ?
 JS ?
 C# ?)
 * Editor
 * More tooling
 * Add support for modern D3D12
 * Add support for Vulkan
+* Support for VR ?
+Using MiddleVR ?
 * Documentation: How to compile, how to create project, how to contribute, general architecture, ...
 * Better window/input management.
 Probably moving from GLFW to in-house drivers.